-- Is married - Is a graduate or professional student; - A veteran of the U.S. Armed Forces; - Are currently serving on active duty in the U.S. Armed Forces for purposes other than training; - Have children who will receive more than half of your support; - Have dependents (other than your children or spouse) who live with you and receive more than half of your support: - Any time since age 13 both parents were deceased, were in foster care or a dependent or ward of the court; - An emancipated minor as determined by a court in the state of legal residence; - In a legal guardianship as determined by a court in the state of legal residence; - An unaccompanied youth who is homeless as explained by FAFSA; or - Applies for and is approved for a dependency override.
+- Is married - Is a graduate or professional student; - Is a veteran of the U.S. Armed Forces; - Is currently serving on active duty in the U.S. Armed Forces for purposes other than training; - Have children who will receive more than half of your support; - Have dependents (other than your children or spouse) who live with you and receive more than half of your support: - At any time since age 13 both parents were deceased, were in foster care or a dependent or ward of the court; - Is an emancipated minor as determined by a court in the state of legal residence; - Is in a legal guardianship as determined by a court in the state of legal residence; - Is an unaccompanied youth who is homeless as explained by FAFSA; or - Applies for and is approved for a dependency override.